ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-2.md

 ### Detour: does GCC help?

-At this point I had found a workaround to the GCC error and was curious to whether using GCC would produce faster binaries.
+At this point I had found a workaround to the GCC `array subscript 1 is above array bounds` error and was curious to whether using GCC would produce faster binaries.
 The answer turned out to be [*very much no*][gcc-is-worse].

 > Anyway, other than getting distracted by diff-shades, I looked into the gcc issue to
 > find a potential workaround.
 I found one, but it was useless 🙂 Collecting numbers for